 FOR IMMEDIATE RELEASE 05/19/2014

-“The Texas House is committed to working with Child Protective Services (CPS) and local communities to prevent senseless tragedies.
-I am confident that this committee will provide meaningful recommendations to improve outcomes for Texas children,” said Speaker Straus.
+On appointing the committee Speaker Straus said "The death of even one child due to abuse or neglect is unacceptable.
+The Texas House is committed to working with Child Protective Services (CPS) and local communities to prevent senseless tragedies.
+I am confident that this committee will provide meaningful recommendations to improve outcomes for Texas children.”

 Dale was elected to the Texas House in November 2012.
 He is a small business owner and veteran of the U.S. Army who previously served on the Cedar Park City Council.
 He represents western Williamson County, including the communities of Cedar Park, Leander and Brushy Creek, as well as parts of north Austin.